dddice/react-keybind/README.md

 ## Features

- * Globally listen to single keypresses
+ * Register shortcuts for single keypresses
- * Globally listen to combination keypresses (e.g. ctrl+c, ctrl+alt+a)
+ * Register shortcuts for combination keypresses (e.g. ctrl+c, ctrl+alt+a)
+ * Register shortcuts for keypresses held after a duration
  * Creates one listener for all keyboard shortcuts - _fast and lightweight!_
  * Zero outside dependencies

 ### Roadmap

  * **Focus** - Support executing shortcuts when a particular element is focused
- * **Press & Hold** - Support holding down a particular set of keys and executing after a set time
  * **Sequenced Keypresses** - Support multiple keys pressed in succession

 ## Installation